Zooey Deschanel Is Pregnant With Second Child

 “Yay it’s true!!!”

-While fans chimed in on Us Weekly‘s Instagram post wondering if the actress will once again be missing from New Girl while out on maternity leave.
+Fans chimed in on Us Weekly‘s Instagram post, wondering if the actress will once again be missing from New Girl while out on maternity leave.

 “Does this mean she’ll be leaving again”